 These are also called aroma lamps, burners and candle

 diffusers.
-They have the advantage of being beautiful as well as functional.
-Candle Diffusers come in many varieties and styles, from soapstone to ceramic to glass, and are also very simple and affordable.
+They have the advantage of being beautiful as well as functional, and come in many varieties and styles, from soapstone to ceramic to glass.
+They're simple and affordable, and add a nice ambiance to your space.

-They are quiet, efficient, and easy to use.
+The fanfuser is quiet, efficient, and easy to use.
 It's a good choice for a small space (500 square feet or less) and is a nice option around pets or children, as there is no glass or candle flame to worry about.
 In this unit, a small fan blows air through a pad containing the essential oils.
-And unlike the nebulizing type diffusers, thick oils are fine to use with fan diffusers, as there's no glass to clog or clean.
+And unlike the nebulizing type diffusers, thick oils are fine to use with fanfusers, as there's no glass to clog or clean.

 This is the preferred model of many aromatherapists and massage therapists.
 These diffusers pump air through a glass chamber filled with essential oils.
 They are well regarded due to their effectiveness in diffusing essential oils and in maintaining their therapeutic properties.